 \section{Intoduction}

-The boundary Harnack principle (BHP) gives a result of the following general type.
+A boundary Harnack principle (BHP) gives a result of the following general type.
 Let $D$ be a domain in $\bR^d$, and $\xi \in \pd D$, satisfying suitable properties.
-Let $r>0$, $A_0 \ge 2$, $B_1 = B(\xi, A_0 r)$ and $B_2 = B(\xi,r)$; here $B(.,.)$ denote the usual Euclidean balls.
-Then there exists a constant $C_{D}$ such that if $u,v$ are positive harmonic functions on $B_1 \cap D$ vanishing on $\pd D \cap B_1$, one has \be \frac{ u(x)/v(x) }{ u(y)/v(y)} \le C_D \hbox { for } x,y \in D \cap B_2. \ee A BHP of this kind is called in \cite{Aik01} a {\em uniform} BHP, and in \cite{L-SC} a {\em scale-invariant} BHP.
-Here `uniform' or `scale-invariant' refers to the fact that the constant $C_D$ does not depend on $r$.
-For Lipschitz domains $D$ the scale invariant BHP was proved independently by Ancona, Dalhberg and Wu in \cite{Anc78, Dahl, Wu}.
+Let $r>0$, $a_0 \ge 2$,

+$B_1 = B(\xi, a_0 r)$ and $B_2 = B(\xi,r)$; here $B(.,.)$ denote the usual Euclidean balls.
+Then there exists a constant $C_{D}$ such that if $u,v$ are positive harmonic functions on $B_1 \cap D$ vanishing on $\pd D \cap B_1$, one has \be \frac{ u(x)/v(x) }{ u(y)/v(y)} \le C_D \hbox { for } x,y \in D \cap B_2. \ee A BHP of this kind is called in \cite{Aik01} a {\em uniform} BHP, and in \cite{L-SC} a {\em scale invariant} BHP.
+Here `uniform' or `scale invariant' refers to the fact that the constant $C_D$ does not depend on $r$.
+For Lipschitz domains $D$ the scale invariant BHP was proved independently by Ancona, Dahlberg and Wu in \cite{Anc78,Dahl,Wu}.
 This was extended to NTA domains by Jerison and Kenig \cite{JK}.
-Bass, Burdzy and Banuelos \cite{BB, BBB} used probabilistic methods to obtain a BHP for H\"older domains, but their BHP is not uniform.
-In \cite{Aik01} a scale invariant BHP is proved for inner uniform domains in $\bR^d$.
-See the papers \cite{Aik01, AikC, L-SC} for a further discussion on history of the BHP, and the various different kinds of BHP.
+Bass, Burdzy and Banuelos \cite{BB,BBB} used probabilistic methods to obtain a BHP for H\"older domains, but their BHP is not uniform.
+In \cite{Aik01} a scale invariant BHP is proved for uniform domains in $\bR^d$, and in \cite{aikawa1} this is extended to John domains.
+See the papers \cite{Aik01,AikC,L-SC} for a further discussion on the history of the BHP, and the various different kinds of BHP.

 In the above `harmonic function' refers to functions which are harmonic with respect to the usual Laplacian operator in $\bR^d$.
-(Thus these functions are harmonic with respect to the infinitesimal generator of the semigroup of standard Brownian motion in $\bR^d$.)
-Recent papers have studied functions which are harmonic with respect to the semigroups of more general diffusion type processes -- see \cite{L-SC, L14}.
+(These functions are harmonic with respect to the infinitesimal generator of the semigroup of standard Brownian motion in $\bR^d$.)
+Recent papers have studied functions which are harmonic with respect to the generators of more general diffusion processes -- see \cite{L-SC,L14} and the references therein.

 In all these results the constant $C_D$ depends on the domain $D$.
 For the standard Laplacian it is clear that such dependence is necessary, since the BHP does not hold for all domains $D \subset \bR^d$.
-(See however \cite{bkk} where a result of BHP type with constants independent of the domain is proved for harmonic functions with respect to fractional Laplacians.)
+(See however \cite{bkk} where a BHP with constants independent of the domain is proved for harmonic functions with respect to fractional Laplacians.)